Todd75/reading-notes/class1.md

 Styling text

 You can indicate emphasis with bold, italic, strikethrough, subscript, or superscript text in comment fields and .md files.

+Return to the Table of Contents: [Table of Contents](https://todd75.github.io/reading-notes/courses)